Champ Ferguson: Confederate Partisan

 Rather than enlist in the regular Confederate Army he formed his own band of irregular partisans which sometimes would number just a few dozen, on other occasions a few hundred.
 He operated in conjunction with the regular Confederate cavalry of General John Hunt Morgan and General Joseph Wheeler.
 Indeed, Morgan was to commission him a Captain of Partisan Rangers.

 As far as Ferguson was concerned the war was local and personal, he knew his neighbours and he knew where their sympathies lay and from him there would be no hiding place.
 He and his men went from house to house and farm to farm rooting out those they believed to have pro-Union sympathies and killing them, in their beds as they slept or in the fields as they worked.
-Regardless of their pleas and whether or not he was on first name terms with them, they would be killed.
-A knock on the door from Champ Ferguson was a frightening prospect.
+Regardless of their pleas or whether he was on first name terms with them, they would be killed.
+A knock on the door from Champ Ferguson was a fearful prospect.

 It was said that he liked to use the blade and that many of his victims were decapitated their severed heads kicked around like footballs for the amusement of his men, though this may have been a rumour put about merely frighten people.
 If so then it was believed for while Wytheville, Virginia on the pretext of receiving orders he was arrested and imprisoned for two months by the Confederate Authorities.